Radiation Therapy Program

 RTT 4221.
 Directed Clinical Learning IV.

-The course provides students the opportunity to continue to develop confidence and increased skill in simulation and treatment delivery.
-Students will demonstrate competence in beginning, intermediate, and some advanced procedures through supervised clinical instruction, progressing through a competency-based educational sequence.
+This course provides students with the opportunity to continue to develop confidence and advance skills in simulation and treatment delivery.
+Through supervised clinical instruction, students demonstrate competence in basic, intermediate, and selected advanced procedures as they progress through a competency-based educational sequence.

 Grade Mode: Standard Letter